taliaku/SternLab/handy.md

 The best solution is to add your username to 'get_cmdfile_dir' under 'pbs_jobs.py'.
 This way you can create a folder in which all job outputs are saved by date and job alias.

-**How to run a PBS job ARRAY:**
+**How to run a PBS job ARRAY:**<br/>
 PBS jobs array is simply a way of sumbitting a batch of jobs together.
 The adventage of using a batch array is mostly in queueing time due to faster scheduling of the PBS queue system. <br\>
-in order to run an array you need to link the index of the array to your scripts\software etc. this is done in the following way:
+in order to run an array you need to link the index of the array to your scripts\software etc. this is done in the following way:<br/>
 * add J option with the range of the array (starting with 1 and not 0 !!!).
 ```
 #PBS -J START-END